Skip to content

 • Let’s Encrypt

 • Security policy - Select the security policy that will govern this certificate’s automated management from the dropdown menu.
+Refer to Policy template settings for details.

 • CNAME - The Canonical Name (CNAME) for the web server where this certificate will be deployed.
 This helps AQG associate the certificate with its operational environment.